matt576/image-editing/README.md

 /9-Txt2Img.ipynb
 ```

-# 5. Gradio App - UI
+# 5. Gradio App - GUI

 In this section, we introduce the guide and steps of how to use the gradio app.

-In order to use all the capabilities of our tool in an user-friendly way, we developed an app in a form of webserver UI using the gradio library. <br />
+In order to use all the capabilities of our tool in an user-friendly way, we developed an app in a form of webserver GUI using the Gradio library. <br />

 This allows any user to upload their own images or artificially generate them via txt2img prompting, apply the aforementioned functionalities with different input parameters, visualize and download the results. <br />